wangbo-zhao/2022CVPR-MMMMTBVS/README.md

 🔥🔥🔥Coming Soon🔥🔥🔥
 ## Usage
-1. Please first use [RAFT] (https://github.com/princeton-vl/RAFT)to generate the opticla flow map for each frame.
+1. Please first use [RAFT](https://github.com/princeton-vl/RAFT) to generate the opticla flow map for each frame.

 ## Train